 No entrance fee is required for individuals or families who wish to visit the park.

-Franklin Park features grass, trees, play equipment, restrooms, two basketball courts, two shuffle board courts, and picnic areas with two BBQ’s.
+Franklin Park is small but with plenty of features, including a grass field, playground, restrooms, two basketball courts, two shuffleboard courts, and picnic areas with two BBQs.

 Best Parks in Rancho Palos Verdes

-Del Cerro Park is a public park located in Rancho Palos Verdes, Los Angeles County, California.
-The park is situated high atop a bluff at the southernmost end of Crenshaw Boulevard.
-Del Cerro Park is noted for its sweeping views of the Pacific Ocean and Catalina Island.
-There is a parking lot (parking by permit only), but no restrooms.
+You won’t find a playground at Del Cerro Park, but you can enjoy an excellent family hike.
+The park is situated high atop a bluff at the southernmost end of Crenshaw Boulevard and is known for its sweeping views of the Pacific Ocean and Catalina Island.
+There is a parking lot (parking by permit only) but no restrooms.
 Dogs must be on a leash.

 Best Parks in Torrance

-This 15-acre park offers baseball fields, basketball courts, a playground & community gardens.
+This 15-acre park offers sprawling grassy areas dotted with perfect climbing trees, a large playground, baseball fields, basketball courts, and a community garden.

 Best Parks in San Pedro